Manufacturing

 Key Challenges

-• Organizational Structure: Employees, particularly those in sales and operations, may need to adapt to new roles and responsibilities.
-Building new teams and processes require systems to support data capture, collaboration, and transparency.
+• Organizational Structure: Sales and operations teams may need new roles and systems to support collaboration, data capture, and transparency.

-• Customer Relationship Management: A deep understanding of customer needs, preferences, and evolving expectations is required to effectively define and bundle products with relevant and profitable services.
+• Customer Relationship Management: A deeper understanding of customer needs is essential to define and bundle the right mix of services.

 How CPQ Empowers Servitized Manufacturing